 Study Abroad: A student may petition to have work abroad in the Costa Rica program or another study abroad site count toward the requirement.
-Students must furnish proof of hours and submit the final product (DISP, field notes, final paper, etc.) to the EA field group for approval.
+Students submit the final product (DISP, field notes, final paper, etc.) to their advisor for approval.

 Non-credit Internship: Students may complete their internships outside of their academic coursework over the course of a semester or during the summer.
-Students are still required to complete all forms, training and requirements and are responsible for being in communication with the appropriate internship adviser.
+Students must clear the placement with their advisor.

 Student Learning Outcomes

 Student Learning Outcomes for All Majors in Environmental Analysis: